pndurette/zsh-lux/README.md

 ### Items

 An item is represented by one function that can trigger an appearance change for that item.
-These functions take an argument (e.g. the name of a theme) which are retreived from a variable that depends on the chosen mode (i.e. 'light' or 'dark').
+These functions take an argument (e.g. the name of a theme) which are retrieved from a variable that depends on the chosen mode (i.e. 'light' or 'dark').
 These variables follow the convention `LUX_<ITEM>_<MODE>`.
 In most cases, these variables can be redefined (e.g. in `.zshrc`).

 #### `macos`